-The three stages of an enterprise’s cloud journey
+Stages of an enterprise’s cloud adoption journey

 Simon Wardley is a Leading Edge Forum researcher who helps clients anticipate market and ecosystem developments.
 Applying his design principles of Pioneers → Settlers → Town Planners toward a cloud adoption program offers an effective approach for navigating the evolving journey.